IAZero/wisardpkg/README.md

 # train using the input data
 clus.train(X,y)

-# you can train using arbitrary labels for the data
+# optionally you can train using arbitrary labels for the data
-# input some labels in a dict, the keys must be integers and values must be strings
+# input some labels in a dict,
-# the keys are indices indicating which input array the label is associated to
+# the keys must be integer indices indicating which input array the entry is associated to,
+# the values are the labels which must be strings
 y2 = {
   1: "cold"
   3: "hot"